RL8/the-music-besties/README.md

 2. Connect the repository to Railway
 3. Configure environment variables in Railway project settings

-## Phase 0 Implementation
+## Phase 1 Implementation

-The current implementation represents Phase 0 of the project, which includes:
+The current implementation represents Phase 1 of the project, which includes:

-- Basic Progressive Web App setup
-- Core chat interface for user-AI interaction
+- Conversational AI interface for music curation
-- "Hello World" conversation sequence
+- User authentication and profile creation
+- Artist selection as a primary music obsession
+- Album and song rating system
-- Contextual Input Module for collecting user's name
+- Contextual Input Modules for music curation within the chat flow
-- Sideboard Display for showing welcome message
+- Sideboard Display for visualizing user's music curation
-- Integration with FastAPI backend
+- Integration with Supabase for data storage
+- Music-focused database schema

-Future phases will expand on this foundation to include music curation, personalization, and social features.
+Future phases will expand on this foundation to include social features, music tribe matching, and enhanced recommendation algorithms.